 If you’re a fleet manager, you probably have a huge weight on your shoulders.
 There are many variables to consider, and the performance of every driver reflects on your business.
 While expertise in the field is something that comes with time, certain mistakes can cost you money and impact customer satisfaction.
 So why do fleet plans fail?
 Here are a few common mistakes to keep in mind as you develop a fleet management strategy.

 To make a plan succeed, you need to have measurable goals and actionable data.
-Knowing what works and what doesn’t will help you make smarter business decisions and adapt more easily to changes.
+Knowing what works and what doesn’t for your fleet management system will help you make smarter business decisions and adapt more easily to changes.

 To prevent unexpected breakdowns and costly last-minute repairs, stay up to date on vehicle maintenance.
 Fleet management software can help track vehicle status and efficiency within your fleet.